Duac Acne Gel

 Resistance To Clindamycin

 Benzoyl peroxide reduced the potential for emergence of organisms resistant to clindamycin.
-However, patients with a recent history of systemic or topical use of this medicine or erythromycin use are more likely to have pre existing anti microbial resistant Propionibacterium acnes and commensal flora.
+However, patients with a recent history of systemic or topical clindamycin or erythromycin use are more likely to have pre existing anti microbial resistant Propionibacterium acnes and commensal flora.

 Cross Resistance